 - a visa reimbursement, if required for study,

-- an International Student Identity Card (ISIC), which provides basic travel and medical coverage abroad as well as student discounts, and
+- an International Student Identity Card (ISIC), which provides basic travel insurance abroad as well as student discounts,

 - administrative costs incurred by Pomona for each semester.